-We operate Home Delivery Network (HDN), fitter van and company car fleets.
+We operate Home Delivery (HDN), fitter van and company car fleets.
 Within our HDN fleet, c.40% of the emissions came from 44-tonne diesel HGV trunking vehicles that carry products to regional depots for onward distribution.
 In July 2023, we removed these diesel HGVs and introduced nine new tractor units that are fuelled on bio-compressed natural gas (BIO-CNG).
 Compared to fossil-fuel diesel, BIO-CNG carbon emissions are estimated to be c.85% lower.

-We continue to train our HDN drivers, using data from telematics to promote best practice driving behaviours, fuel efficiency and safety, (see page 38).
+We continue to train our HDN drivers, using data from telematics to promote best practice driving behaviours, fuel efficiency and safety.
+See also page 38.
 We also focus on optimising delivery routes and vehicle fill efficiency and continue to investigate opportunities to introduce CNG fuels in the rest of our vehicle fleets.

-In FY23, we recorded a 22.5% reduction in CO_2e emissions per delivery by our HDN fleet, compared to our FY19 baseline (FY22: 21% versus FY19).
+In FY23, we recorded a 22.5% reduction in ${\rm CO_2}{\rm e}$ emissions per delivery by our HDN fleet, compared to our FY19 baseline (FY22: 21% versus FY19).